 Academic Support Programs

-Academic Support Programs' mission is to offer comprehensive coursework and services with the goal of helping students to succeed.
-The programs' focus is on academic instruction and tutoring, following careful assessment of students' writing, critical thinking, and mathematics capabilities.
+Academic Support Programs offers comprehensive coursework and programs with the goal of helping students to succeed at UMass Boston.
+Academic Support Programs' focus is on academic instruction, tutoring, and assessment of students' writing and critical thinking capabilities.

-Academic programs include General Education courses in Critical Analysis, Mathematics/Quantitative Reasoning, academic courses for non-native speakers of English; a Graduate College of Education course in teaching reading and writing; and a cooperative education field experience course in mentoring First-Year Seminar students.
+Academic programs include General Education courses in Critical Analysis, Mathematics/Quantitative Reasoning, academic courses for non-native speakers of English; a College of Education and Human Development course in teaching reading and writing; and a cooperative education field experience course in mentoring First-Year Seminar students.

 Directions for Student Potential, an intensive alternative admissions program, is designed to strengthen academic skills for students entering the College of Arts and Sciences or the College of Science and Mathematics.
 This program offers instruction in Verbal Skills, English for Non-native Speakers, and Mathematics.

 Academic Support Programs offers a variety of tutoring and tutorial formats to support students in their undergraduate and graduate coursework.

 Academic Support Programs faculty and staff collaborate with departments across the University to strengthen undergraduate and graduate experiences.
 Tutors from both our undergraduate and graduate writing centers facilitate in-class workshops at faculty invitation and with faculty collaboration.
 Academic Support Programs also offers consulting for faculty seeking assistance in curriculum and pedagogical development in undergraduate and graduate programs across the University.
 At invitation, Academic Support Programs provides advice to students and faculty who are in the process of creating and maintaining writing support groups.